There are two methods to check the engine oil level on Mercedes-Benz cars.

 Method 1: Using the engine dipstick (omitted on some Mercedes-Benz models)

-- It is best to test the motor oil level when the car is warm.
+- Testing the motor oil level when the vehicle is warm is best.

 - Turn off the engine and wait at least 5 minutes before you proceed.

-- To accurately check the oil level, park the vehicle on a level ground.
+- To accurately check the oil level, park the vehicle on level ground.

-Method 1: Check oil level using the dipstick
+Method 1: Check the oil level using the dipstick

-Park the car on a level surface and preferably check the level with the engine at normal operational temperature.
+Park the car on a level surface and preferably check the level with the engine at average operational temperature.

-If the engine oil level is above the High/Max mark, you should remove oil from the engine to avoid damage to your car.
-See notes below on how to remove oil from the engine if you overfilled it.
+If the engine oil level is above the High/Max mark, remove the oil to avoid damage to your car.
+See notes below on extracting oil from the engine if you overfilled it.

 Method 2: Check oil via the instrument cluster.

-- To check the oil level park the car on a level ground.
+- To check the oil level, park the car on level ground.